 If saving time and money is important to you, sharing transportation to and from work could be the answer you’ve been looking for.
 Transportation Services has developed local programs to help employees find sustainable modes of transportation and be rewarded at the same time.
 Let us help you find a better way.
 Sustainable modes of transportation include carpooling, vanpooling, electric vehicles, bicycling, walking or taking the train or bus.
 Besides the money and time you personally save, you can earn rewards and incentives for participating.

 Faculty, staff and student employees, who arrive to campus between 6 a.m. and 10 a.m., Monday through Friday, are eligible to participate.
 A sustainable mode of transportation must be used (i.e., carpool, vanpool, EVC, mass transit, bicycle, walk or Metrolink).

 Employees must be half time or more in an appointment that exceeds six (6) months.
 Emergency hires are not eligible to participate.
 Participants must log a minimum of two (2) days per week using a sustainable mode of transportation to earn financial incentives that month.
 Consideration will be given for holidays, campus closures and vacation.
 To qualify as a carpooler, the entire carpool group must be faculty, staff, or a student employed by CSUSB.
 The group must travel together between their residences and their worksites.
 Dropping children off at day care does not qualify.

 Eligible participants must complete a Transportation Registration Form online.
 Incentives will be effective on the first of the following month.

-- Student Assistants must register quarterly and provide Transportation Services with:
+- Student Assistants must register each semester and provide Transportation Services with:

 - Completed Student Registration Form